mxagar/music_genre_classification/train_random_forest/README.md

 The component `train_random_forest` is very important, since it creates the inference artifact. **All the transformations required on new data points need to be defined here as processing steps in the inference pipeline.**

-The main functionality function `go()` call the following functions:
+The main functionality function `go()` calls the following functions:

 - `get_training_inference_pipeline()`: it generates the processing and classification pipeline.
   - A `Pipeline` is returned.